greymind/WebApiToTypeScript/README.md

     <WebApiToTypeScript ConfigFilePath="$(ProjectDir)Watts.config.json" />
 </Target>
 ```

+## T4 Template
+If you wish to integrate the executable as part of your workflow from within Visual Studio, you may consider wiring it up to a T4 template.
+[Here](https://github.com/greymind/WebApiToTypeScript/tree/master/src/WebApiTestApplication/Scripts/Watts.tt) is a sample.

 ## Protip
 You can build just the C# parts of the solution by adding a condition to the TypeScript target in the `csproj` file.
 This way you can ensure that before you run WebApiToTypeScript, you have a hassle-free build of the backend code.